Gap Year in Zimbabwe

 As a traveler or volunteer, it is important to be aware of your impact.
 Especially in a recovering economy, individuals can be quick to make an extra buck off of their own natural resources.

 One of the issues found in Zimbabwe involves predator breeding for tourism.
-Read up on lion walking and cub cuddling before you go and form an educated opinion on the game hunting industry.
+Read up on lion walking and cub cuddling before you go and form an educated opinion on the game-hunting industry.
 You will be more respected by your fellow travelers and feel confident that your time and money are spent making a positive impact.

 Cost of Living

-Be prepared to spend at least $100 on each activity and know that you will need to pay visa fees when entering any neighboring countries.
+Be prepared to spend at least $100 or more on each activity and know that you will need to pay visa fees when entering any neighboring countries.
 Toiletries may also be expensive and hard to come by as most familiar brands are imported from South Africa - otherwise travel, food and living are very affordable.

 Related Gap Year Articles